pa-0/more-than-clicker/README.md

 - [MacOS](https://github.com/aarnas/more-than-clicker/releases/tag/MacOS)

 ## How it Works
 - At the beginning you have to run executable.
+Each OS handles it a bit different, so it is added to Release itself.
+- Make sure your `images` at the same place as executable in the `images` folder.
+If you make changes in the images, you need to rerun executable.
 - Terminal opens with `message`:
   ```bash
   Ensure website (out) directory is available regarding path: /Users/<user>/out